splunk/eventgen/docs/SETUP.md

 ## Install ##

-There are a multiple ways to using Eventgen, and you should choose the method that best fits your use case.
+There are multiple ways to use Eventgen, and you should choose the method that best fits your use case.
 Below are the two major ways to use Eventgen - as a PyPI module and as a Splunk App.
 Follow the instructions below depending on your ideal use:

 * Install / Use Eventgen as a [Splunk App](#splunk-app-installation)